 This Mynos hadde a monstre, a wicked beast (man),

 That was so crewel that, without rest,

-When that man was brought in his presence,
+when that man was brought in his presence,

-He would have no defence.
+he would have no defence.

 The philosopher Aristippus (born c.
 435 bce, Cyrene, Libya – died 366 bce, Athens), was one of the disciples of Socrates.
 He was the founder of the first Cyrenaic School of Hedonism, the ethics of pleasure.
-Aristippus believed that the good life rests upon the belief that among human values pleasure is the highest and pain the lowest and one that should be avoided.
-He also warned his students to avoid inflicting, as well as suffering, pain.
+I imagine around the same time, Hindu men also took over grandmothers temples and started teaching pleasure for venus maidens also (Tantra).

-Venus and Aphrodite (motherless) rules pleasure…
+Motherless Venus and Aphrodite rule Pleasure

 During the middle ages, Christian philosophers largely denounced Epicurean hedonism, which they believed was inconsistent with the Christian emphasis on avoiding sin, doing God’s will, and developing the Christian virtues of faith, hope and charity.
 Renaissance philosophers such as Erasmus (1466-1536) revived hedonism and argued that its emphasis on pleasure was in fact compatible with God’s wish for humans to be happy.